Enjoining good and forbidding wrong: Rebellion

-Regarding rebellion as a means of overturning state/ruler wrong, Cook finds the opinions of Islamic scholars "'heavily stacked' against this approach.
-In general this was when (and if) it was foolhardy and dangerous to the subject doing the forbidding, not because it was disrespectful to the ruler.
+Regarding rebellion as a means of overturning state/ruler wrong, Cook finds the opinions of Islamic scholars "heavily stacked" against this approach.
+In general this was because rebellion was often foolhardy and dangerous to the rebel, not because it was disrespectful to the ruler.

 This did not stop political rebels in the early centuries of Islam from using forbidding wrong as their slogan, according to Cook.
 Examples were "found among the Kharijites, including the Ibadis, among the Shi'ites, including Zaydis, and among the Sunnis, especially the Malikis.
 Some instances of such rebels in the early centuries of Islam are Jahm ibn Safwan (d.746), in late Umayyad Transoxiana, Yusuf al-Barm in Khurasan in 776 CE, Al-Mubarqa in Palestine 841/42 CE, Ibn al-Qitt in Spain in 901 CE and an `Abbasid who rebelled in Armenia in 960" CE.

 What was enforced

 According to the well known exegete Al-Tabari (d.923) "right" refers to all that God and His Prophet have commanded, "wrong" to all that they have forbidden, i.e. the sharia.
 Al-Nawawi also stated that Shariah principles determined what was to be commanded and forbidden.

 However, the verses are vague and do not speak of Sharia/God's law.
 According to Michael Cook, "a trend" in early exegesis (tafsir) indicated the duty referred to affirming the basic message of Islam—and so commanded only the "unity of God" and "veracity" of his prophet, and forbade polytheism and denial of Muhammad's prophethood.

 There are also scholarly disagreements between schools of fiqh (madhhab).